WPCloudDeploy/wp-cloud-deploy/README.md

 ------
 * New: Option to change the background and foreground color of the 'terminal'.
 * New: Foundation for git support added.
+* New: Foundation for Multi-Tenant added.
+* Tweak: Better styling for post-states when viewing the server and site lists.
 * Fix: Missing variable value when installing memcached.
 Harmless - just threw a php warning.
 * Dev: Use global function to reset site permissions (refactor).